 An assessment of water related problems and issues was completed as part of the 2009 Surface Water Management Plan.
 The issues identified remain similar today as do the strategies for addressing them.
-The issues are typical to suburban fringe developing communities with existing rural/agriculture related uses that are tasitioning with development pressures.
-Issues summarized in the 2009 plan include in general controlling the rate, volume, and quality (erosion and sediment control) of stormwater runoff during and after new consturction.
+The issues are typical to suburban fringe developing communities with existing rural/agriculture related uses that are transitioning with development pressures.
+In general, issues summarized in the 2009 plan include controlling the rate, volume, and quality (erosion and sediment control) of stormwater runoff during and after new construction.